approvals/Approvals.NodeJS/readme.md

   // the user exits the diff tool before continuing on with the rest of the tests
   blockUntilReporterExits: false,

+  // Then number of reporters (diff tools) launched before before approval tests stops launching new reporters.
+  // This is to avoid overloading a system with too many processes.
+  maxLaunches: 10

 };
 ```